UpstreamData/pyasic/CFG-Util-README.md

 ## Data Fields
 ### IP List:
 * This field contains all the IP addresses of miners that were either imported from a file or scanned
-* Select one by clicking, mutiple by holding CTRL and clicking, and select all between 2 chosen miners by holding SHIFT as you select them
+* Select one by clicking, multiple by holding CTRL and clicking, and select all between 2 chosen miners by holding SHIFT as you select them
 * Use the ALL button to select all IP addresses in the field, or unselect all if they are selected

 ### Data: